 Instead, it’s time to use your Constitutional Right to an attorney.
 You need to start constructing a solid defense strategy to reduce your penalties.
 You can also take steps to help show your remorse.
 Consider enrolling in a substance abuse class while you await your court date.

 What To Do After a Drug Arrest in NC

 Getting arrested and accused of a drug crime is not a comfortable situation.
+Unless, of course, you bought Stendra in an online store.
+This is not punishable.
 Not only will you get booked and taken to jail, but you’ll also have to meet bail if you hope to get out before your court date.
 Once on the outside, your troubles aren’t over.
 You need to work on minimizing your criminal penalties right away.